If you think a perfect bowl of chili requires hours to make, think again.

 - Don’t cook chili on high heat, hoping it’ll get done quicker.
 It’ll scorch at the bottom and create a burnt taste.
 Low and slow is the way to go!

-- For more flavor, add a splash of beer or a pinch of cocoa powder to your chili.
+- Add a splash of beer or a pinch of cocoa powder.
 Don’t worry, your chili won’t taste of alcohol or chocolate.
 All these ingredients do is enhance its flavor.

 Can You Make This Chili In a Crockpot?